Destinations Greece Athens

 Monastiraki · Avissinias Square

-Sundays only, from sunrise until early afternoon — the streets around Avissinias Square fill with stalls of vintage Greek ceramics, 19th-century photographs, old icons, lithographs, military pins, vinyl.
-Half tourist trap, half real estate sale of family heirlooms.
-Bargain.
-Pay cash.
-Skip the "antique" stalls on Pandrossou Street (real estate sale for Hadrian's Arch keychains); Avissinias is the real one.
+Sundays only, from sunrise to early afternoon: the streets around Avissinias Square fill with stalls of vintage Greek ceramics, 19th-century photographs, old icons, lithographs, military pins, vinyl.
+Part tourist stall, part clear-out of family estates.
+Bargain, and pay cash.
+Skip the antique stalls on Pandrossou Street (a clear-out only of Hadrian’s Arch keychains); Avissinias is the one worth walking.

 Sunday onlyAvissinias SquareCash · bargain